transientskp/tkp/documentation/devref/developing.rst

 There currently exists two main sections of documentation:

-- TraP: this section deals with setting up and running the transients pipeline, as well as more details about the individual recipes.
+- Trap: this section deals with setting up and running the transients pipeline, as well as more details about the individual recipes.

 - TKP: this section deals with the underlying modules and algorithms